bids-standard/bids-matlab/CONTRIBUTING.md

 Please keep the title of your pull request short but informative.

+It is important that your pull-request should target the development branch (`dev`) of the BIDS-matlab parent repository: this is because we aim to keep the stable version of the toolbox in the `main` branch and the latest version in the `dev` branch.
 <!-- It will appear in the [changelog](src/CHANGES.md). -->

 Use one of the following prefixes in the title of your pull request: